This article is part of our Business Startup Guide, a curated list of our articles that will get you up and running in no time!

 - Balance sheet examples

 As businesses differ from one another, so will their assets and liabilities.
-Inclusion of certain line items and their titles will vary slightly from business to business, but the equation remains the same: your business’s assets are reflected by its liabilities plus equity.
+The inclusion of certain line items and their titles will vary slightly from business to business, but the equation remains the same: your business’s assets must equal its liabilities plus equity.

-Inventory includes the value of all of the finished goods and ready materials that your business has on hand but isn’t immediately using.
+Inventory includes the value of all of the finished goods and ready materials that your business has on hand but hasn’t sold yet.

-Long term assets are also referred to as “fixed assets” and include things that will have a long standing value, such as land or equipment.
+Long-term assets are also referred to as “fixed assets” and include things that will have a long-standing value, such as land or equipment.
 Long-term assets typically cannot be converted to cash quickly.

-This term is sometimes used to describe long term assets + depreciation on a balance sheet.
+This term total long-term assets is sometimes used to describe long-term assets plus depreciation on a balance sheet.

 This is debt that you have to pay back within a year, usually any short-term loans.
 This can also be referred to on a balance sheet as a line item called current liabilities or short-term loans.
 Your related interest expenses don’t go here or anywhere on the balance sheet; those should be included in the income statement.

 The above numbers added together are considered the current liabilities of a business, meaning that the business is responsible for paying them within one year.

 These are the financial obligations that it takes more than a year to pay back.
 This is often a hefty number, and it doesn’t include interest.
 For example, this number reflects long-term loans on things like buildings or expensive pieces of equipment.
 It should be decreasing over time as the business makes payments and lowers the principal amount of the loan.

 Everything listed above that you have to pay out or back compiled together.